 All around Schloss Neugebäude Palace

 The building, constructed on the order of Emperor Maximilian II., underwent a major renovation under Maria Theresa.
 Parts of the castle, for example, were used to construct the Gloriette in the imperial gardens of Schönbrunn.
 Although the structure can no longer be seen in its original form, the interior courtyard has been turned into a popular event site.
-An Easter market, a summer open-air cinema and a Medieval festival are held here every year.
+An Easter market and a Medieval festival are held here every year.
 Garden lovers get their money's worth in spring during the Simmering Garden Days and in autumn during "Flora Mirabilis".
 Those who would like to find out more about the building's tumultuous history are welcome to participate in one of the regular tours.